fraanfx/cryptoworld/README.md

 - Clean and responsive UI with AntDesign components.
 - State management using Redux Toolkit for efficient data handling.
 - Integration with Rapid API for live and historical data.
+- Implementation WAI-ARIA standars to improve user experience of users with disabilities.
+- Implementation of keyboard navigation

 ## Getting Started